 Where the River meets the Sea: The Shannon Estuary

 River estuaries have a special allure to me.
-These wide expanses of neither river nor ocean, neither land nor sea have been shaped by the endless rhythm of the tides.
+These wide expanses of neither river nor ocean, neither land nor sea have been shaped by the endless rhythm of the tides on one side and the flow of the river on the other.
 Each low tide reveals an intricate pattern of channels and runnels that have been carved into the vast areas of sand and mud.
 The largest estuary in Ireland, the Shannon-Fergus Estuarine Complex or simply the Shannon Estuary, is right on my doorstep and even after many years it is an unrivalled experience to simply spend some time down at the river.
-This understated landscape carries a calming tranquillity and openness no other place can rival.
+This understated landscape carries a tranquillity and openness no other place can rival.

 Light levels are slowly rising and with the first purple hue on the horizon the birds of the estuary awaken.
-The first ones up are usually the oystercatcher that announce themselves with a high pitched, sharp call and seconds later a group of birds zips by close to the surface of the water to find a quiet place for breakfast.
-The striking colours of the birds, the black and white body and the bright red beak, are however still muted in the twilight and all I can see are shapes flying past.
+The first ones up are usually the oystercatchers that announce themselves with a high pitched, sharp call and seconds later a group of birds zips by, flying close to the surface of the water to find a quiet place for breakfast.
+The striking colours of the birds, the black and white body and the bright red beak, are however still muted in the twilight and all I can see are dark shapes flying past.
 At this time of the year the change from night to day is a swift affair and it is getting brighter with every minute.
 The sun is just below the horizon now and the sky shows a glowing mix of red, orange and yellow.
 The morning concert of the estuary has begun and the air is filled with chittering, whistling, bubbling and chirping, the most beautiful sounds in the world.
 The tide has further retreated unveiling a coarse and colourful stretch of sand which is dotted with stones and seaweeds, their still wet surface vibrant in the first light.
-I hear a harsh croaking sound and a grey heron descends only a few meters away in the channel the retreating tide has left, finds its position and freezes in the hope some fish will swim by in striking distance of his long beak.
-Now that the sun is rising quickly the concert of the estuary choir comes to an end and for a while it will be quiet before distant car noises mark the start of another working day for the human population of the estuary.
+I hear a harsh croaking sound and a grey heron descends only a few meters away and touches down on the channel the retreating tide has left.
+The biggest of the estuary birds finds its position and freezes in the hope some fish will swim by in striking distance of his long beak.
+Now that the sun is rising quickly the concert of the estuary choir comes to an end and for a while it will be quiet before distant car noises mark the start of another working day for the human population along the estuary.
 I will sit and watch for another while.

 The Shannon Estuary is a bit of a paradox.
 For centuries this waterway has been one of the main routes into Ireland for both passengers and goods as well as an important fishing ground.
-While local fishery is in decline goods are still being brought into Ireland via the Shannon Estuary and unloaded at the deep-water port at Foynes which is one of the biggest in Ireland and handles cargo from all over the world.
-Not too far away from Foynes Shannon Airport, one of the main airports of the country, sits on the banks of the estuary.
-There is also the controversial Aughinish Alumina plant and two coal fired power stations, one at Moneypoint on the Clare side and one in Tarbert on the Kerry side.
+While local fishery has been in decline for a while, goods are still being brought into Ireland via the Shannon Estuary and unloaded at the deep-water port at Foynes which is one of the biggest in Ireland and handles cargo from all over the world.
+Not too far away from Foynes, Shannon Airport, one of the major airports of the country, sits on the banks of the estuary.
+There is also the controversial Aughinish Alumina plant and two coal, oil and gas fired power stations, one at Moneypoint on the Clare side and one in Tarbert on the Kerry side.
 Those do not only add to the shipping traffic but also pose a constant threat to the fragile habitats of the estuary.

 Today over 100 animals are present at the estuary at any given time.
 Of those around 40 are permanent residents, the others are coming and going throughout the year.
 The reason the estuary is so popular among dolphins is the same why birds like to come here: The rich food supply that is being brought in by the strong tidal currents.
 Bottlenose dolphins in general live on a diet of fish, squid and sometimes small crustaceans.
 The Shannon Dolphins are most likely mainly fish eaters and feed on resident fish like bass and various species of flatfish as well as pelagic species like herring or sprat that venture into the estuary.
 In late summer and autumn salmon becomes a major part of their diet and the animals can be seen tossing salmon in the air, a behaviour that is either associated with playing or learning or probably both.
 Dolphins are known for their very clever hunting techniques and in the Shannon they can be observed circling a school of fish to keep them together while individuals repeatedly dash into the tightly packed group to feed.